gauravcodepro/gauravcodepro/README.md

 ▶️ If you are interested in reading some personal views [You can read the personal views here](https://github.com/sablokgaurav/code_ethics/blob/main/ethics.md)

 ### Code
-* 🌍  I'm based in Germany at [Universtat Potsdam(UP)](https://www.uni-potsdam.de/de/) :de:
+:dot: 🌍  I'm based in Germany at [Universtat Potsdam(UP)](https://www.uni-potsdam.de/de/) :de:
-* 📫  You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de) or [sablokg@gmail.com](mailto:sablokg@gmail.com)
+:dot: 📫  You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de) or [sablokg@gmail.com](mailto:sablokg@gmail.com)
-* ▶️ “Progress thrives on the exchange of knowledge.”
+:dot: ▶️ “Progress thrives on the exchange of knowledge.”
 (Albert Einstein)
-* ▶️ *Bioinformatics*: Python, R, Ruby, Awk, Shell, Nushell
+:dot: ▶️ *Bioinformatics*: Python, R, Ruby, Awk, Shell, Nushell
-* ▶️ *Deep Learning*: Python, R
+:dot: ▶️ *Deep Learning*: Python, R
-* ▶️ *DevOPs*: Shell, NuShell, Awk, Ruby, HashiCorp, Python
+:dot: ▶️ *DevOPs*: Shell, NuShell, Awk, Ruby, HashiCorp, Python
-* ▶️ *Web Application*: Streamlit, Ruby on Rail, Django, Markdown, HTML and Tailwind CSS
+:dot: ▶️ *Web Application*: Streamlit, Ruby on Rail, Django, Markdown, HTML and Tailwind CSS
-* ▶️ Static documentation generation using the Markdown, ReadTheDocs, and MKdocs.
+:dot: ▶️ Static documentation generation using the Markdown, ReadTheDocs, and MKdocs.
-* ▶️ Static markdown deployment using Jekyll and Ruby versioning using Github docs.
+:dot: ▶️ Static markdown deployment using Jekyll and Ruby versioning using Github docs.
-* ▶️ Templating engine jinja and jinja2, jq and yq
+:dot: ▶️ Templating engine jinja and jinja2, jq and yq
-* ▶️  I'm learning Julia, API Development for graphs.
+:dot: ▶️  I'm learning Julia, API Development for graphs.
-* 🤝  I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs
+:dot: :handshake: I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs

 ### Python Packages: building release version
-▶️ a python for interacting with tair: [tairaccession](https://github.com/sablokgaurav/tairaccession) \
+:dot: ▶️ a python for interacting with tair: [tairaccession](https://github.com/sablokgaurav/tairaccession) \:
-▶️ a package for analyzing the alignments from the graph alignment tools: [graphanalyzer](https://github.com/sablokgaurav/graphanalyzer) \
+:dot: ▶️ a package for analyzing the alignments from the graph alignment tools: [graphanalyzer](https://github.com/sablokgaurav/graphanalyzer) \
-▶️ a package for analyzing the sequence for tag based machine learning: [rnaprocessor](https://github.com/sablokgaurav/rnaprocessor)
+:dot: ▶️ a package for analyzing the sequence for tag based machine learning: [rnaprocessor](https://github.com/sablokgaurav/rnaprocessor)

 ### Python Packages in development
 ▶️ a python package for pacbioreads : pacbioquick